 With societal pressure causing several industries to become more environmentally conscious, it’s reasonable to think popular sports like NASCAR will follow suit.
 Considering how the auto industry has embraced the electric motor, it’s no surprise that the racing giant may consider an electric option.

-At this point, NASCAR is only planning on implementing a hybrid-powered vehicle in 2022.
+NASCAR is not going electric.
+NASCAR did plan on implementing a hybrid-powered vehicle in 2022, but this has been delayed.
 This change doesn’t mean that races will soon be carbon-neutral, as it seems that NASCAR is just looking to benefit from some of the advantages of electric motors.

 For more information on NASCAR’s new hybrid innovations, we’ll go over what you can expect to see in the track in the coming years.
 We’ll also discuss the benefit of hybrid engines and how manufacturers are currently using electric vehicles in racing.